 There’s a lot to like about this system.
 Firstly, because it is compulsory, if you work, your employer must pay this money into your nominated account where it will compound across the years to become a much larger amount than the sum of the contributions.

-It’s also universal, so all workers in Australia must have these contributions made on their behalf at least quarterly. (with the exception of those who are self-employed and can choose to opt out).
+It’s also universal, so all workers in Australia must have these contributions made on their behalf at least quarterly (with the exception of those who are self-employed and can choose to opt out).
 You can also salary sacrifice extra amounts or make voluntary contributions up to the cap of $30,000.

 Investing in super is also fairly low cost, with most funds charging very modest fees.
 And this is where the magic kicks in.
 I remember Garry Weaven, an influential figure in the growth of the superannuation industry, saying one of the great things about superannuation is that it allows ordinary Australians to invest as if they were billionaires.
-They can benefit from the expertise of highly experienced funds managers and get access to deals and major infrastructure projects a typical small investor never would.
+They can benefit from the expertise of highly experienced fund managers and get access to deals and major infrastructure projects a typical small investor never would.
 Fund results for the most recent financial year reflect this performance capability.

 Another strong feature of the Australian super system is the tax effectiveness of these savings.
 Earnings in accumulation accounts are taxed at just 15% and when these funds are moved into pension (decumulation) accounts, there is no tax payable on the earnings.